JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ## Polygons to Bézier paths and back again

-Use the `makebezierpath()` and `drawbezierpath()` functions to make and draw Bézier paths.
+Use the `makebezierpath()` and `drawbezierpath()` functions to make and draw Bézier paths, and `pathtobezierpaths()` to convert the current path to an array of Bézier paths.

 A Bézier path is a sequence of Bézier curve segments; each curve segment is defined by four points: two end points and their control points.

 ```
 NTuple{4,Point}[